cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 If it is determined by team consensus that the compiler or analyzer is warning on something that is either incorrect or unavoidable, the team will disable the specific error to as localized part of the code as possible.

+## Testing

-## Unit Tests
+### Unit Tests

+Unit tests are for small chunks of code, individual functions which can be tested standalone.

+### Integration Tests

 There should be a test enabled for every feature or bug fix that is committed.
 See also "Code Coverage Analysis."
+These are tests that are higher level than unit tests.
+They should still be limited in scope to individual features.

+### Negative Testing

+Don't forget to make sure that your error handling is being tested and works properly as well.
+This will become obvious if you aim for 100% code coverage.